radmanplays/Grindcraftle/docs/advanced.md

 Of course, you can also make your own functions.
 Just add them to your [areas.js](/js/areas.js) file, or make a separate .js file for your own functions.
 Then, you can use either the `update` function, or the `runFunction` property in crafts, to run the function.

+### Other useful functions

+Some other useful functions that you can use in your game are the `randomRange`, `randomFloat` and the `randomRound` functions:

+ - `randomRange` has two parameters: `(min, max)` and will return a random integer from `min` to `max`
+   - Example: `randomRange(2, 5)` returns a random number from 2 - 5
+ - `randomFloat` also has the same parameters, but it will instead return a random number with two decimal digits
+   - Example: `randomFloat(1.2, 3.5)` returns a random number from 1.20 - 3.50
+ - `randomRound` only has one parameter: `(number)`.
+It will randomly round the nummber up or down, depending on the decimal digits
+   - Example: `randomRound(1.3)` has a 30% chance of rounding up to 2 and a 70% chance of rounding down to 1